maco1717/Door-Window-Python-Email-Alarm/README.md

 # SmartDoor

-Create a door alarm with a Raspberry Pi.
+Create a door alarm that send an email when the door has been opened using with a Raspberry Pi and a magnetic sensor.

-This is application is a full stack, that reads an input from the RPI GPIO as a magnetic door sensor it send and email notification/alarm when the door has been open.
-The email alarm can be switched on/off via a WebUI with a button.
+This is a full stack application, that reads an input from a magnetic door sensor connected to the RPIs GPIO and it send and email notification/alarm when the door has been open.
+The email alarm can be switched on/off via a WebUI with a button that uses websockets to update.

-The process to detect and handle the interruption and send the emails notification of the event is a python script, that comunicates via a bash websocket server using websocketd, the websocket application is used to create a manager front-end WebUI to enable/disable the email alerts.
+The process to detect and handle the interruption and send the emails notification of the event is done via a python script, that comunicates via a bash script websocket server using websocketd, the websocket application is used to create a manager front-end WebUI to enable/disable the email alerts.

-The front-end is done using boostrap javascrip jquery, one the back-end we use php with nginx and mysql but it can run on any other web server type stack on-device, on-premise or on the cloud.
+The front-end is done using boostrap javascrip jquery, one the back-end we use php with nginx and mysql but it can run on any other web server type stack. on-device, on-premise or on the cloud.

-Extra functionality is the posibility to create a timeline with the times when the door was open and close and a programable timer that notifies if the door has been open for more than some choosen time.
+Future functionality is the posibility to create a timeline with the times when the door was open and close and a programmable timer that notifies if the door has been open for more than some choosen time.

 Application Stack:
 ![smartDoor Stack](https://lh3.googleusercontent.com/-eS_gmuHFmh0/V5cMVSXL_VI/AAAAAAAAOBA/0yW3_tJ7MmUzcG0SJDcIWlD0T-9Ha1e8QCLcB/s0/stack.png "SmartDoor Stack")